My daughter. My hero.

 While we were in the waiting room this song played: "Rise up" by Andre Day and we know that it played in that moment for a reason.

-Simone came back from surgery with her chest still open.
-They tried closing her chest the next day only to have her stats drop too much throughout the day and they needed to open her back up.
-Her chest remained open for another five days.
+She came back from surgery with her chest still open.
+They tried closing her chest the next day only to have her stats drop too much and they needed to open her back up and explore.
+Her chest remained open for another five days to allow swelling to go down.
 During this time she was still intubated and sedated.
 There was nothing we could do to care for her and we couldn't hold her.
 I then realized that this was the hardest part.
 My arms ached to hold her, to hear her cry, to see her eyes.
 I had a baby but was not yet able to be a mom.
 I sat by her beside, cried and held her little hand for hours.
 I was not mentally prepared for this time in the hospital, I never thought past her surgery and what the recovery for her, for us.

 The time in the hospital crawls but also goes at super speed.
 If you've ever lived in the hospital, especially the ICU, your day is spent just waiting and being patient but also having doctors and nurses in and out all day long.
 We spent lots of time just sitting by her bed but with so much going on the days just went by so fast.